 PRO TIP: It would be even better if you let the employee know about the agenda and ask them beforehand what else they would like to discuss.

 When you hurry up a meeting, you involuntarily indicate to the other person that the conversation is just a formality.

 A subordinate anticipates this meeting and prepares for it beforehand.
 If you show that this meeting is organized in a rushed manner, they get demotivated.

 PRO TIP: Do not be late.
 Give your team members the respect they deserve by showing that you have set out specific time for the meeting.

-One-on-ones are an opportunity to know your colleagues better and build a rapport based on mutual trust, respect and commitment.
+One on one meetings are an opportunity to know your colleagues better and build rapport based on mutual trust, respect and commitment.

 Whether you agree or not, a conversation in your office tends to get formal in its tone and structure.
 Thus, experts suggest that you should change the setting of your one-on-one meetings.